Ivy the Terrible: Death of Nixon and later history

 Robert Nixon continued to draw Ivy until his death in 2002.
 His successor as artist was Tony O'Donnell, who drew the strip in a very similar style to Nixon, making no major changes to the strip or characters.
 However, Trevor Metcalfe drew several strips during 2003 and 2004, in which Ivy was given a noticeably more childlike and less malicious personality, although again the strip's style was based on Nixon's.
 In early 2007, O'Donnell retired from the strip, and reprints of 1989–1998 Robert Nixon stories began running.

 In August 2008, the strip was merged with the strip Bea and renamed Bea and Ivy.
 However, when Dennis the Menace was revamped to match the new TV series a year later, Bea and Ivy were split up and she reverted to being a solo strip, again being reprinted Nixon strips, but this time the two-page stories from 1998 onwards were used.

 In October 2010, new single page strips of Ivy started appearing in the Beano drawn by Diego Jourdan Pereira.
 Most of the title banners consisted of parodies of famous films such as Rocky and Fight Club and a tagline was introduced; Be thankful she's not your little sister.

 However, this only lasted until February 2011, as a change of editor at the Beano saw Ivy get dropped.
 Although a few of Diego Jourdan's strips appeared after this point, they were simply stockpiled strips which had yet to be used.

 In the 2008 and 2009 Beano Annuals, her strip was drawn by Steve Horrocks, in the 2011 edition she was drawn by Dave Eastbury, the Ball Boy artist, and in the 2012 edition she was drawn by Laura Howell.

-In August 2014, Ivy returned, drawn by Lew Stringer.
+In August 2014, Ivy returned, drawn by Lew Stringer, with another series by Stringer appearing in 2017.